 Your application for a Debt Relief Notice must be made through an Approved Intermediary (AI).
 You can choose an AI from the Register of Approved Intermediaries that is published by the ISI.
-To date, 40 Money Advice and Budgeting Services (MABS) have been authorised as AIs.
+The majority of Money Advice and Budgeting Services (MABS) have been authorised as AIs.
 The MABS Helpline provides an initial checking service to check if you satisfy the eligibility criteria for a DRN.

 Before contacting the MABS Helpline for this eligibility check, you will need to assemble all the relevant information about your debts, assets, income and circumstances.
 The MABS Helpline is at 0761 07 2000, Monday to Friday from 9 am to 8 pm.

-Further information is available from the ISI’s helpline 0761 06 4200 (Monday to Friday, 9 am to 6 pm) and from its main website isi.gov.ie, as well as its new website backontrack.ie for people who are struggling with debt.
+Further information is available from the ISI’s helpline 0761 06 4200 (Monday to Friday, 9 am to 6 pm) and from its main website isi.gov.ie, as well as its website backontrack.ie for people who are struggling with debt.

 If you have a question relating to this topic you can contact the Citizens Information Phone Service on 0761 07 4000 (Monday to Friday, 9am to 8pm) or you can visit your local Citizens Information Centre.